 It is nearly impossible to avoid stressful situations 100% of the time.
 However, you can learn what triggers your body to be stressed out.
-Whether it is driving during 5 o’clock rush hour traffic, going to the mall when it is super crowded, etc, you can do your best to avoid these situations.
+Whether it is driving in 5 o’clock rush hour traffic, going to the mall when it is super crowded, ect, you can do your best to avoid these situations.
 For example, if you don’t like driving in rush hour traffic you could possible ask for an alternative work schedule, find a less traveled route, or get a job closer to home.
 Avoiding these situations may be impossible but you can find some ways to cope with the situation so that you are less stressed.

 Learn How to Say “NO”

 People in today’s society are referred to as busy bodies.
-If we aren’t busy, we don’t know what to do with our time so we end up saying “yes” to too many things until our schedules and to-do list are constantly overflowing.
+If we aren’t busy, we don’t know what to do with our time so we end up saying “yes” to too many things until our schedules and to do list are constantly overflowing.
 We end up stressing ourselves out trying to complete everything on time.

 Learning how to say “no” is a powerful word that you can use to your advantage.
 Don’t be afraid to say it more often.
 When you say “no”, make sure that your no means NO. Don’t change your mind because someone makes you feel guilty or pressured to do something that you don’t have time to do.